Sunday, February 05, 2006

 “Let this be the answer to your first question.
 Please do not give these donkeys any other answer to their useless braying about that word sola than simply this: "Luther will have it so, and he says that he is a doctor above all the doctors of the pope."
 Let it rest there.
 I will from now on hold them in contempt, and have already held them in contempt, as long as they are the kind of people (or rather donkeys) that they are.”

-One can almost feel Luther’s anger towards his Papal critics.
-They discredited him as a doctor of theology, a degree he earned in a rather quick period of time, and his academic abilities were above most.
-Indeed, he had done the work necessary to be taken seriously.
-His critics criticized his German translation while at the same time stealing it for their own translation- this infuriated him, and rightly so.
+One can almost feel Luther’s anger towards his Papal critics dripping off the page.
+They discredited him as a Doctor of Theology, a degree he earned in a quick period of time.
+His academic abilities were above most.
+He had done the work necessary to be taken seriously.
+His critics criticized his German translation while at the same time stealing it for their own purposes.
+This infuriated him, and rightly so.

-3. Luther's actual reasoning for using "alone" in Romans 3:28
+3. Present Luther's actual reasoning for using "alone" in Romans 3:28

-This is the sad part about those who use Luther's Open Letter On Translating against him.
+There's an often-overlooked part of Luther's Open Letter on Translating.
 He actually goes on to give a detailed explanation of why he uses the word "alone" in Romans 3:28.
-In the same document, in a calmer tone, Luther gives his reasoning for those with ears to hear:
+In the same document in a calmer tone, Luther gives his reasoning for those with ears to hear:

 Luther continues to give multiple examples of the implied sense of meaning in translating words into German.
 He then offers an interpretive context of Romans:

-4. Previous translations of the word “alone” in Romans 3:28
+4. Show previous Bible translations used the word “alone” in Romans 3:28

 “Furthermore, I am not the only one, nor the first, to say that faith alone makes one righteous.
 There was Ambrose, Augustine and many others who said it before me.”